gabiudrescu/website/content/post/6-my-toolkit/index.md

 As a part-time, amateur programmer, I always stay a few hours to setup the environment required for my app to say "Hello, world".

-IDE, programming language runtime, database,
+IDE, programming language runtime, database, server, yada-yada...

+Everything takes time and by the time I got everything up and running, I lose my interest and decide to do something else.

+# Business stuff
+Usually, whenever I change the business context it's when either I'm switching between jobs or I'm helping someone else than my current, as a fre
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzE0ODQ5MTBdfQ==
+eyJoaXN0b3J5IjpbMTQ0NDQ0NTAyMV19
 -->